Fisheries Ministry considering one month extension of Closed Season

 Currently, the closed season is observed between July and September for Artisanal and Semi-industrial fleets and January and March for the tuna fleets.

-Mrs Koomson said a recent survey to ascertain the impact of the 2021 closed season showed that majority of the fisher folk favoured the implementation of the initiative in July.
+Mrs Koomson said a recent survey to ascertain the impact of the 2021 closed season showed that the majority of the fisherfolk favoured the implementation of the initiative in July.

 She said, out of 211 fishers sampled, only 40 per cent preferred the closed season in May instead of the current month of July which indicated the success of the programme.